lluppesms/activate.cicd.course/Labs/yml/03_Templates/readme.md

 This will now create new new `Starter pipeline` in our repository.

-Let us give our new pipeline a name that is a bit better than the default azure-pipelines-1-yml.
+Let's give our new pipeline a name that is a bit better than the default azure-pipelines-1-yml.

 * Click on the filename

 ![Rename Starter Pipeline](img/020_rename_starter_pipeline.png)

-Let us use `starter-pipeline-with-template.yml`.
+Let's use `starter-pipeline-with-template.yml`.

 ![Renamed Starter Pipeline](img/030_renamed_starter_pipeline.png)

-Now that we have created a new pipeline and renamed the file successfully, let us reference a template that contains our additional steps/tasks.
+Now that we have created a new pipeline and renamed the file successfully, Let's reference a template that contains our additional steps/tasks.

 To achieve this we can now add the following line to the end of our pipeline: